sharabiania/lock/README.md

 # Lock
-Lock (encrypts) and unlock a file using a simple XOR on all the bytes of a file.
+Lock (encrypts) and unlock a file using a simple XOR on all of the bytes of a file.

 # How to use
 - compile the code.